Originate/exocom/CONTRIBUTING.md

 as a set of one or more classes.

-- [HttpListener](src/http-listener): implements the HTTP endpoint that services talk to in order to make requests to ExoComm
+- [HttpListener](src/http-listener): implements the HTTP endpoint that services talk to in order to make requests to ExoCom
 - [ClientRegistry](src/client-registry): keeps track of which service is allowed to send and receive what messages
 - [MessageSender](src/message-sender): sends messages to external services
-- [Kernel](src/exocomm.ls): integrates all the above subsystems and provides the [programmatic API](#javascript-api)
+- [Kernel](src/exocom.ls): integrates all the above subsystems and provides the [programmatic API](#javascript-api)

 ## Testing